mantidproject/documents/Requirements/Visualisation_and_Analysis/VATES_Acceleration_Adoption/Meetings/October_20th_2014.md

 VSI (VATES Simple Interface)
 -------------------------------------
-* Needs better default view
+* Needs better default view (colour map, box splitting)
 * Initial plot should be relevant
 * Annotations need to be better.
 * Needs auto-rebin feature like SliceViewer
 * Needs zoom to detail feature.
 * VSI needs ability to plot when data is reduced from dimensionality 4 -> 3 -> 2 -> 1.
+* View needs to be rearraged to increase space given to main display (reduce sidebar, top bar)

 Simulation and Fitting
 ----------------------
-This has been agreed to be outside the scope of what we are currently working on.
+This has been agreed to be outside the scope of what we are currently working on, but will be the focue of the next development effort after this project has finished.

 Actions
 =======